CNIC Statement: We Strongly Protest the Government Proposal to Genkai Town to Conduct a Literature Survey

 The first concern is that this could lead to an unjust oppression of the voices of the people from surrounding cities and outside the prefecture who oppose the council’s decision.
 Thus far, citizen groups in neighboring municipalities, such as Karatsu City, have submitted requests against a literature survey to be carried out in Genkai Town.
 People who joined the protests held in front of the town hall included those from other and neighboring prefectures such as Fukuoka.
 People such as the governor of Saga Prefecture, Mr. Yamaguchi Yoshinori, and the governor of Nagasaki Prefecture, Mr. Oishi Kengo, have also both opposed the proposal.
 In a situation like this, where there are strong opposition voices, as stated above, the government’s action in making an offer to the town council is very likely to cause community conflicts to worsen.

 The second concern is Genkai Town council’s insufficient discussions and poor decision making.
-While the town council invited officials from METI and the organization responsible for the literature survey, the Nuclear Power Environmental Improvement Organization (NUMO) to receive explanations, they have not invited any experts who are critical of geological disposal and took a vote on the matter just eleven days after the petition was submitted.
+While the town council invited officials from METI and the organization responsible for the literature survey, the Nuclear Waste Management Organization of Japan (NUMO) to receive explanations, they have not invited any experts who are critical of geological disposal and took a vote on the matter just eleven days after the petition was submitted.
 This is in stark contrast to Tsushima City Council in Nagasaki Prefecture.
 Last August, the Tsushima Council was also discussing a petition on a literature survey.
 Unlike Genkai Town council, however, they invited experts from both sides to give explanations.
 Discussions were held over several months until the question was out to the vote.
 Genkai Town’s unique regionality as host to a nuclear power plant, where the people are highly sensitive about the nuclear power plant and it is hard to raise voices against nuclear power policy, seems to be one of the causes behind of this poor decision making.
 At the same time, the government’s attitude, seeing this situation as an opportunity, is facile and they are unable to escape criticism that they are behaving in an irresponsible manner.

 The third concern is about the safety of geological disposal in Genkai Town.
 On The Nationwide Map of “Scientific Features” drawn up by the government, most of the area of Genkai Town is color-coded in grey, which indicates the existence of mining resources.
 In other words, the area has already been considered to have a relatively low aptitude for geological disposal due to the mining potential of coal.
 It is assumed that METI has an interest in conducting an accurate survey to discover if recoverable reserves have current economic value.
 As stipulated in the government’s “Evaluation Approach for the Literature Review Phase” written in November last year, the mining potential of minerals is decided by their current economic value.